manticoresoftware/manticoresearch/manual/english/Searching/Multi-queries.md

 Multi-queries require all search queries in a batch to be independent, which isn't always the case.
 Sometimes query B depends on query A's results, meaning query B can only be set up after executing query A. For example, you might want to display results from a secondary index only if no results were found in the primary table, or you may want to specify an offset into the 2nd result set based on the number of matches in the 1st result set.
 In these cases, you'll need to use separate queries (or separate batches).

-When using connector libraries, like `mysqli` in php, you can add several queries, and then run all of them as single batch.
-That will work as single multi-query batch.
+When using connector libraries, such as `mysqli` in PHP, you can add multiple queries and then run them all as a single batch.
+This will work as a single multi-query batch.

-Notice: if you use console mysql client, by default it interprets semicolon as delimiter itself, and then sends queries to the server one-by-one; that is NOT multi-query batch.
-To override this, redefine separator on client side to another character with internal command `delimiter`.
-After such operation, client will send whole string with semicolons unchanged, and so, multi-query magic can work.
+Note: If you use a console MySQL client, by default it interprets the semicolon (;) as the delimiter itself, and sends each query to the server individually; this is not a multi-query batch.
+To override this behavior, redefine the separator on the client-side to another character using the internal command `delimiter`.
+After making this change, the client will send the entire string with semicolons unchanged, allowing the "multi-query magic" to work.

-This aside behavior of console client often confuses, because you can notice, that one and same sequence of commands behaves differently from mysql client console, in opposite to another proto like sql-over-http.
-That is exactly because mysql console client itself divides queries by semicolon, but another proto may send whole sequence as single batch.
+This aside behavior of the console client can often be confusing because you might notice that one and the same sequence of commands behaves differently in the MySQL client console compared to another protocol like SQL-over-HTTP.
+This is exactly because the MySQL console client itself divides queries using semicolons, but other protocols may send an entire sequence as a single batch.

 <!-- example multi-query 1 -->
 You can run multiple search queries with SQL by separating them with a semicolon.
 When Manticore receives a query formatted like this from a client, all inter-statement optimizations will be applied.